 - ¼ teaspoon ground pepper

 - 3 tablespoons olive oil

-Clean and trim the Brussels sprouts, cut them in half lengthwise.
-Dry them off with a paper towel and then and place them in an oven safe dish.
-(I like to line my pan with foil or parchment paper)
+- Clean and trim the Brussels sprouts, and cut them in half lengthwise.
+Dry them off with a paper towel and place them in the lined baking dish (or an oven-safe skillet).

-Bake uncovered, approximately 18-25 minutes until crisp on the outside and tender on the inside.
+- Bake uncovered, approximately 18-25 minutes*, or until crisp on the outside and tender on the inside.